Functional-Data-Clustering/Functional-Data/README.md

 - Lorenz (chaotic attractor, up to 3D)
 - Pendulum (simple pendulum dynamics, up to 3D)

 Each dataset is a collection of multi-dimensional functions that evolve along a specified manifold or dynamical system.
 The generator script lives in the `Data/Manifold/` directory as `manifold_valued_data_generator.py`.
 You can import it or run it directly.
-This generator was used in our NeurIPS <a href=" " target="_blank">work</a> to evaluate <a href="https://github.com/samuelveersingh/FAE" target="_blank">FAEclust</a>.
+This generator was used in our <a href=" " target="_blank">NeurIPS work</a> to evaluate <a href="https://github.com/samuelveersingh/FAE" target="_blank">FAEclust</a>.

  **Outputs & Shapes**
 - `X.shape = (n_samples, n_features, n_steps)`: multivariate time series laid out as `[sample, feature, time]`.